ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/scikit-learn-models/evaluate-a-model.md

 jaqpot_model.cross_validate(train_dataset, n_splits=10)
 ```

-We define a test dataset for external evaluation and prepare it using `JaqpotpyTabularDataset`.
+We define a test dataset for external evaluation and prepare it using `JaqpotTabularDataset`.

 ```python
 # Define test data for external evaluation